learn-co-curriculum/queue-with-nodes/README.md

 ## Calculate Time Complexity

 When you are done implementing the class, determine the time complexity for the following methods and compare that to the time complexity for when an Array is used as the underlying data structure:

-* `enqueue`: Time complexity when using an Array is O(1)
+- `enqueue`: Time complexity when using an Array is O(1)
-* `dequeue`: Time complexity when using an Array is O(n)
+- `dequeue`: Time complexity when using an Array is O(n)
-* `peek`: Time complexity when using an Array is O(1)
+- `peek`: Time complexity when using an Array is O(1)
-* `search`: Time complexity when using an Array is O(n)
+- `search`: Time complexity when using an Array is O(n)

 Use the language of your choosing.
 We've included starter files for some languages where you can pseudocode, explain your solution and code.

-## Before you start coding:
+## Before you start coding

 1. Rewrite the problem in your own words
 2. Validate that you understand the problem